Duke Ellington

 Reviewed by Paghat the Ratgirl

 V.I.P.
-Boogie The great Duke Ellington & His Orchestra perform the V.I.P.'s Boogie (1951) on this three-minute Snader Telescription.
+Boogie The great Edward Kennedy "Duke" Ellington & His Orchestra, on this three-minute Snader Telescription, perform V.I.P.'s Boogie (1951).

-Duke introduces the song himself, standing with microphone in hand, sweetly assuring us, "Very important persons naturally means you," us, the people who love his music.
+Duke introduces the song personally, standing with microphone in hand, sweetly assuring us, "Very important persons naturally means you," us, the people who love his music.
+This number he informs us is used as "an excuse for a bit of name calling," meaning introductions.

-He then begins introducing members of the band, one by one, each getting a little solo performance before Duke introduces the next musician -- Harry Carney on sax, Jimmy Hamilton on clarinet, Wade Cook on trumpet, Paul Gonsalves on sax, Britt Woodman on trumbone, Russell Procope on sax, Cat Anderson on trumpet, Quentin Jackson on mute trumbone, Willie Smith on sax.
+He then begins introducing select members of the band, one by one, each getting a little solo performance before Duke introduces the next musician -- Harry Carney on bass clarinet, & Jimmy Hamilton on clarinet.

-Other of Duke's telescriptions include Caravan (1952).
-Among the excellent solo moments (violin, clarinet) scattered through this four minutes of performance, the greatest is by the song's composer Juan Tizol, on valve trumbone.
+But the greatest of these solos by the song's composer Juan Tizol, on valve trumbone.
 He gives it a truly exotic desert romance sense, really an ideal composition for his instrument.

-This Snader telescription came with the date 1950 on it, but I think Willie Smith began recording with Ellington in 1951, & the Ellington sessions for the Snaders was March 14, 1952.
+This particular Snader telescription came with the copyright date 1950 on the opening credits card, but I think Willie Smith began recording with Ellington in 1951, & all the Ellington sessions for the Snaders were in Los Angeles on March 14, 1952.

 Mood Indigo The jukebox soundies of the previous decade were pre-recorded with singers lip-syncing & bands hoping to match their silently filmed performance to the pre-recorded performance, so they dared not experiment or interpret or the visual wouldn't match up with the audio.

-The transcriptions however are genuine performances & some of them are considered fairly important recordings, including Mood Indigo (1952), which is an arrangement unique to this performance.
+The Snader transcriptions of the new decade, however, are genuine live performances & some of them are considered fairly important recordings, including Mood Indigo (1952), which is an arrangement unique to this performance.

 Ah, the beauty of it.
 It's like a dream.
-I have a dark blue rhododendron growing in my garden, a cultivar named "Mood Indigo" after Ellington's number.
+I have a dark blue rhododendron azalea growing in my garden, a cultivar named "Mood Indigo" after the Ellington classic.
 When in full bloom, it really does just about equal the beauty of Ellington, the man & the song.

 The number is actually called "C Jam Blues" & gives everyone their moment in the moonlight.
-As the camera follows around the cafe from performer to performer, people start wandering in from the street, including some babes, two of whom Duke leaves with at the end.
+As the camera follows around the cafe from performer to performer, people start wandering in from the street, including some babes, two of whom Duke leaves with at the end, winking at us before he's gone.

 In 2001, Jam Session was added to the National Film Treasury catalog of American films with cultural importance.
 Since I'm a great lover of soundies, it is just so great to see the National Film Preservation Board took notice too.